Scripting and Extending Wing

 Scripts can optionally be designated as plugins, which allows the script to enable or disable itself as a whole when appropriate (for example, according to project contents or current editor file type), and allows the user to selectively enable or disable the script in the Tools menu.

-More advanced scripting, including the ability to add tool panels, is also available but generally requires running a copy of Wing IDE from source code, so that scripts can be debugged more efficiently.
+More advanced scripting, including the ability to add tool panels, is also available but generally requires running a copy of Wing from source code, so that scripts can be debugged more efficiently.